 I’m even embarrassed to tell you that our version of “savings” was randomly throwing money into a dedicated account when we could.

 We knew we needed to shift from “getting by” to “being intentional” as much as we could if we were going to be providing for a growing family and have any kind of mental peace or stability in prepping for our future.
 (The financial unknowns of self-employment are REAL!)

 For the sake of not seeming totally ignorant when we started inquiring on these things, I used a few different articles to understand the basics — like what to ask your agent and improving your financial literacy and budgeting tips.

-So, we planned sit-down meetings with our accountant that we use for Sugar & Cloth and personal accounts, and the insurance + financial planning advisor from our State Farm branch (we use Ryan Stegall if you’re in the Champions area, highly recommend!).
+So, we planned sit-down meetings with our accountant that we use for Sugar & Cloth and personal accounts, and the insurance + financial planning advisor from our State Farm branch.

 Despite the fact that I went into these meetings looking pretty ditzy, I was pleasantly surprised by how much more informed I felt after just one sit down dedicated to these things…

 Things I Didn’t Know About Financial Planning Before Having a Family

 One of the coolest online families around, The Mehlhoffs, introduced us to this one.
 It’s an app called You Need A Budget (YNAB) that you can connect to your online accounts to monitor spending and also “assign” a set amount of money to certain things.